tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_21/2021-06-22-item-2-the-5-types-of-reccomender-system.md

 layout: post
 link: https://eugeneyan.com/writing/patterns-for-personalization/
 story_number: 2
-title: The 5 types of reccomender system
+title: "The 5 types of reccomender system"
 word_count: 5,207
 ---
 Personalisation and recommendation are one of the most most effective applications of machine learning.